kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

 ## Alpha = 0.25 & 0.5

 Let's see how the LinUCB hybrid policy works with a lower range of `alpha` values at `0.25` and `0.5`.
+The blue line represents the simulation CTR, while the red line represents the benchmark of the average reward value if a randomised policy is used.

 <div align="center">
     <img src="../img/hybrid_simulation_alpha_0.25.png"/>